FIDO2 Authentication: The Passwordless Web is Coming

 - A Bluetooth-enabled FIDO hardware authenticator allowing FIs to easily mix and match software and hardware to fit their authentication needs.

 FIDO-certified authentication methods are supported out-of-the box as they come to market.
-Because of standardization, any application can work with any device and any authenticator.
-This gives organizations a plethora of choices on how they want to approach customer authentication.
+Because of standardization, any application can work with any of the user's devices, operating systems, and any authenticator.
+This gives organizations and service providers a plethora of choices on how they want to approach customer authentication.

 Visit our FIDO authentication page to learn more about FIDO for passwordless login and transaction validation use cases.